riboviz/riboviz/docs/run-vignette.md

 **Vignette read data**

-The read data files are downsampled ribosome profiling data from Saccharomyces cerevisiae.
-These are provided as data files that are representative of full data files but small enough to be processed quickly.
+The read data files are downsampled ribosome profiling data from *Saccharomyces cerevisiae*.

 The data is from the paper Guydosh N.R. and Green R. "[Dom34 rescues ribosomes in 3' untranslated regions](https://www.ncbi.nlm.nih.gov/pubmed/24581494)", Cell.
 2014 Feb 27;156(5):950-62. doi: [10.1016/j.cell.2014.02.006](https://doi.org/10.1016/j.cell.2014.02.006).
 The NCBI accession for the whole dataset is #GSE52968.